yoshuawuyts/vel/README.md

 that boilerplate without adding extra features, making it easier to write `virtual-dom` systems.

-### why is there no data transport mechanism included?
+### why is there no state transport mechanism included?
 `vel` does one thing, and only one thing.
-Instead of including a data transport mechanism I felt it made more sense to let users decide for themselves how they want their data to flow between components.
+Instead of including a state transport mechanism I felt it made more sense to let users decide for themselves how they want their state to flow between components.

 ### what's the difference between virtual-dom and react?
 `react` is an opinionated framework that uses non-standard syntax to create